 Company's functional currency is United States Dollars.
 These financial statements are presented in Indian rupees for the purpose of preparation of consolidated financial statements by ultimate parent company.
 Revenue items are converted at the average rate prevailing during the year.
 All assets and liabilities are converted at rates prevailing at the end of the year.
-Any exchange difference arising these conversations is recognised as in the foreign currency translation reserve.
-All amounts have been rounded to the nearest lakhs, unless otherwise indicated.
+Any exchange difference arising from conversion is recognised in the foreign currency translation reserve.